sagihaider/sagihaider.github.io/_pages/about.md

 I received a PhD in Computer Science from [University of Ulster](https://www.ulster.ac.uk/faculties/computing-engineering-and-the-built-environment/schools/computing), Northern Ireland, UK; master's degree in Computer Engineering from [Manav Rachna International University](https://manavrachna.edu.in/), India; and a bachelor’s degree in Computer Science and Engineering from [Integral University](http://iul.ac.in/), India.
 I completed my primary and secondary education during 1991-2003 from [Colvin Taluqdars' College](https://en.wikipedia.org/wiki/Colvin_Taluqdars%27_College) in Lucknow, which is one of the oldest private schools in India.
 I was born in the city of [Lucknow](https://en.wikipedia.org/wiki/Lucknow) and spent nearly 24 years.
 Here is a [YouTube](https://www.youtube.com/watch?v=dS2fpg-SdJ8) video if you want to see Lucknow.

-I have previously worked at [Swansea University](https://www.swansea.ac.uk/), Wales, UK; [University of Ulster](https://www.ulster.ac.uk/faculties/computing-engineering-and-the-built-environment/schools/computing), Northern Ireland, UK; [Dilla University](http://www.du.edu.et/), Ethiopia; and [Manav Rachna International University](https://manavrachna.edu.in/), India.
+Prior to joining University of Essex, I worked at [Swansea University](https://www.swansea.ac.uk/), Wales, UK; [University of Ulster](https://www.ulster.ac.uk/faculties/computing-engineering-and-the-built-environment/schools/computing), Northern Ireland, UK; [Dilla University](http://www.du.edu.et/), Ethiopia; and [Manav Rachna International University](https://manavrachna.edu.in/), India.

 I am also associated with following professional bodies:

 * Fellow of the Higher Education Academy [(FHEA)](https://www.advance-he.ac.uk/fellowship/fellowship).
 * Senior Member of the Institute of Electrical and Electronics Engineers [(SMIEEE)](https://www.ieee.org/membership/senior/index1.html).

 <!-- Job Opening